vsivsi/meteor-file-collection/README.md

 *    The `update` allow/deny rules secure writing data to an inserted file from outside via HTTP.
 This means that an HTTP POST/PUT can not create a new file all by itself, it has to have been inserted first.
 *    `remove` works just as you would expect, and it also secures the HTTP DELETE method, when enabled.
 *    All HTTP REST interface calls are disabled by default, and can be authenticated to a Meteor userId using a currently valid authentication token.

-### Limits

-There are essentially no hard limits on the number or size of files other than what your hardware will support.
-Also, at no point in normal operation is a file sized data buffer in memory.
-All of the file data import/mechanisms are stream based, and so even very active servers should not see a lot of memory dedicated to file transfers.
-Also, file data is never copied within a collection, such as during/after chunked uploading.
-File chunk references pointers are moved, but the data itself is not copied, which makes fileCollection particularly efficient when handling multi-gigabyte files.
-Because fileCollection uses robust multiple reader / exclusive writer locking on top of gridFS, essentially any number of readers and writers of shared files may coexist with no risk of data loss.

 ## API